 I grew up in a time where digital photos were not a thing.
 These days though — taking pictures is on a whole new level.
 The majority of people have cellphones, so taking a picture no longer requires a camera, film and developing.

 Along with picture-taking convenience, is the ability to sell pictures online.
-I’ve written an entire post on where you can sell photos online.
+I've written an entire post on where you can sell photos online.
 Many of them pay a commission each and every time your image is downloaded.
-It may end up not being much money, but it’s certainly worth trying.
-You don’t have to be a professional photographer either!
+It may end up not being much money, but it's certainly worth trying.
+You don't have to be a professional photographer either!
 Images are easy things to sell too in the respect that it's digital… no lugging anything or dealing with people in person.

 Top EASIEST Ways To Earn Extra Cash Online!